Give Them Roots and Wings

 Roots and Anchors

-But the most important story that I learned was the one about the baby who was born in a manger and who would grow up to become the king who died to save his people from our curse.
-I learned that because he lives again, so will I. As the end of the story says, “Grave, where is your victory?
-Death, where is your sting?
-Death has been swallowed up in victory!”
+I grew up with the stories of the Bible, seeing myself my neighbors through its truth-telling lens.
+But the best – the most important story – was the one about the baby who was born in a manger and who would grow up to become the king who died to save his people from our curse.
+You know the one.
+Because he lives again, so will I. I know the end of my story.

 Giving the Giver’s Gifts